wanghaisheng/responsive-landing-page-starter/content/blog/en/mitigate-2fa-sms-fraud-using-vonage-apis.md

 ### Use the Vonage Number Insights API

-A simple way of obtaining number identity information is via the Vonage Number Insights API.
-To do this we can send a request to the appropriate API endpoint.
+A way of obtaining number identity information is via the Vonage Number Insights API.
+To do this, we can send a request to the appropriate API endpoint.
 There are different endpoints for Basic, Standard, and Advanced Insights, with each providing a different level of information about the number.
 An overview of the differences is available in [this document](https://developer.vonage.com/number-insight/overview#basic-standard-and-advanced-apis).
 There is also an [API specification](https://developer.vonage.com/api/number-insight) covering all of the endpoints.

 The Number Insights API can also be used via the Vonage SDKs.
 Below is an example of using the Node.js SDK to obtain information on a number via the Advanced Insights endpoint.